-We recognise that we’re the new kids on the block, and it’s not unreasonable to ask why you should trust us with your hard-earned cash.
+We recognise we’re the new kids on the block, and it’s not unreasonable to ask why you should trust us with your hard-earned cash.

 These include (but are not limited to):

-We maintain detailed records of who all the cash and stocks we hold belong to, so if something were to go wrong on our end, these can be quickly identified and distributed to you as the owner.
+We maintain detailed records of who all the cash and stocks we hold belong to, so in the event of something going wrong with us, these can be identified and distributed to you as the owner.

 When you invest, your capital is at risk.
 The value of your portfolio can go down as well as up and you may get back less than you invest.
 Past performance is not a reliable indicator of future results.